Summer in Kilgore

 This beautiful garden is modeled after the original Shakespeare Garden in England.
 Built to complement the Texas Shakespeare Festival, each of the plants and shrubs grown is referenced in one of Shakespeare’s plays.
 Open daily, the garden is located at Brook Drive and US Highway 259 on the Kilgore College Campus.
 Admission is free.

-Located on the Kilgore College campus, The Rangerette Showcase and Museum features a mechanized display of Rangerette props, a display of costumes from the spring stage show, Rangerette Revels, and thousands of photographs and newspaper clippings depicting the Rangerettes’ storied history.
+Located on the Kilgore College campus, The Rangerette Showcase and Museum features a mechanized display of Rangerette props, a display of costumes from their spring show, Rangerette Revels, and thousands of photographs and newspaper clippings depicting the Rangerettes’ storied history.

 Journey back to the early 1930s to see how people lived.
 Refresh your memory to the lyrics of a deep-rooted gospel hymn in the church exhibit.
 Get a lesson in the history of local schools.
 This fascinating museum houses the authentic recreation of oil discovery and production from the largest oilfield inside US boudaries.